-Our eGuide ‘How AI is revolutionising PR’ offers more insight.
+Our eGuide ‘How AI is revolutionizing PR’ offers more insight.

-Having the right software allows PR professionals to focus time on spotting opportunities, strategising and advising the C-suite on how to avoid negative comment and coverage and making quick and effective decisions when negativity does arise.
-Otherwise hours can be wasted on the process of collating the information, which prevents comms teams using their expertise to best effect.
+Having the right software allows PR professionals to focus time on spotting opportunities, strategizing and advising the C-suite on how to avoid negative comments and coverage, and making quick and effective decisions when negativity does arise.
+Otherwise, hours can be wasted on the process of collating the information, which prevents comms teams from using their expertise to the best effect.